jamocle/PoorMansThrottle-DIY/README.md

 * Brushed DC motor
 * Typical voltage range: **6V – 24V**

+Motor driver note:

+* The IBT-2/BTS7960 is a common example used in the documentation.
+* All supported motor drivers can be used.
+* Choose a driver rated for your locomotive motor voltage and current.

-The **IBT-2 motor driver** supports high current loads (48 amps) and works well with most G-scale locomotives.
+The **IBT-2/BTS7960 motor driver** is one example of a supported driver.
+It supports high current loads and works well with many G-scale locomotives, but all supported motor drivers can be used.

 ### Not Compatible With